Bachelor of Science in Canine Studies

 Curriculum

-The following courses are required for the Bachelor of Science degree program.
-(See Course Descriptions for more information.)
+The following courses are required for the Bachelor of Science in Cynology degree program.
+See Course Descriptions in the College Catalog for more information.

 LIF 305 - History of Dog Breeds & Training (3 credits)